ravirasadiya/docs/docs/architecture/components/deploy_lsd_network_contracts.md

-# How to deploy ETH LSD stack on Holesky
+# How to deploy PLS LSD stack on Holesky

-This guide provides a step-by-step script to deploy the ETH LSD stack, without knowing details about contracts and services.
+This guide provides a step-by-step script to deploy the PLS LSD stack, without knowing details about contracts and services.
 Read the documentation for comprehensive understandings of these components.

 # Step 0: Prerequisites